jtran/liquid-lox/README.md

 cargo test
 ```

 Note: This runs the internal test suite.
-I do not include the
+The
 [reference tests](https://github.com/munificent/craftinginterpreters/tree/master/test)
-in this repo.
+aren't included in this repo.